 If you look at the sidebar on the left, you can see Annotations and Tools options:

-Please note that annotations, just like all of DroneDeploy, work best on Google Chrome and Mozilla Firefox browsers.
+Please note that annotations, just like all of DroneDeploy, work best on Google Chrome.

 We have labeled them in the image above, and will be discussing each one below: